-Bear in mind that in the hottest weather, roses go into a state of semi-dormancy in order to conserve resources where growth slows and less blooms are produced.
+Bear in mind that in the hottest weather, roses go into a state of semi-dormancy in order to conserve resources where growth slows and fewer blooms are produced.
 This is perfectly normal and can happen in any rose garden.
 Roses will perk back up again when the weather cools.

 Fertilizer for Roses in clay soil

-Fertilzing roses in clay soil is no different to fertilizing roses in any other soil.
+Fertilizing roses in clay soil is no different to fertilizing roses in any other soil.

 Fertilizing promotes new soft growth which will not have time to mature and harden before winter if you apply fertilizer too late.
 Your rose needs time to prepare for its phase of winter dormancy and any new, late growth will be damaged by frost so make sure you stick to your schedule.

-Alternatively you can apply a pre-made rose formula.
+Alternatively, you can apply a pre-made rose formula.
 These products tend to come in granule form and all you need to do is scatter it around the base of your rose once in the spring before the flowers emerge and again in the height of the summer.

 Clay soils tend to be good for growing roses as they are naturally fertile and are less likely to dry out.
-However drainage of excess water can be a problem as clay is not naturally very porous.
+However, drainage of excess water can be a problem as clay is not naturally very porous.